Yureien/nginx-mime-magic-module/README.md

 Set Content-Type mime-type automatically from the magic bytes of some file!
 (Similar to file(1))

+By default, it compulsorily reads the file (upto a limit) to be served to get the mimetype using libmagic.

+You are able to configure the magic database to be used for this module.
+By default, it uses the default magic file for the system.

+Optionally, you can use fallback mode.
+In fallback mode, first nginx will try to guess the mimetype (based off extension only) and if it fails, it'll use libmagic to guess mimetype of the file to be served.

 ## Warning

 1. This module **was not** extensively tested.
 May have bugs that can crash your server.
 Report in issues if you find one, and I'll fix straight away.
 2. Searching through the buffer for magic bytes has a performance cost.
 You can either enable this module in only one location if you want.
-I'll try to maximise performance with upcoming updates.
+You might want to enable fallback mode for some additional performance (which will only use this module if nginx fails to predict mimetype).

 ## Installation (As dynamic module)